routegy/routegy-docs/app/docs/how-to/capture-problem-reports.md

 ---
-title: "Capture problem reports | How-to"
+title: "Capture maintenance requests | How-to"
-description: "How do I capture problem reports?"
+description: "How do I capture maintenance requests?"
 ---

-# Capture problem reports
+# Capture maintenance reports

-The goal of this document is to cover how to create [patterns](/reference/patterns/) that capture problem reports.
-These are meant to gain immediate insight to the exact area of a problem without requiring additional requests for more information.
+This how-to covers how to create [patterns](/reference/patterns/) that capture maintenance requests.
+These are meant to gain immediate insight to the exact area of a request or issue without requiring additional requests for more information (E.g. who is making the request, where the request is being made).

-## Prerequisites

-Before starting, you should familiarize yourself with the [How to: Create new patterns](/how-to/create-new-patterns/) document.
-Only once you've read that and are confident in creating new patterns in the Admin web app, should you continue.

-## Maintenance Requests
+## Prerequisite

+You should be familiar with [creating new patterns](/how-to/create-new-patterns/).

+## Elevator problem example

+This pattern captures a problem with an elevator.
+Because the app has context, the reporter won't need to specify which evelevator has the issue.

-In most cases, fielding problem reports within a space can be handled by a group of [radio butons](/reference/patterns.html#radio-buttons) indicating the common problems to report and a free-form text input to capture additional details or other items not previously listed.
+In many cases, fielding maintenance issues within a space can be handled by [radio butons](/reference/patterns.html#radio-buttons) indicating common problems and a free-form text input to capture additional details or other items that aren't listed.

-### Elevator Problem

-This pattern snippet would capture a problem with an elevator.

 ```yaml
 title: Problem with the elevator?